Ijee/Amazeing/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+Note: Tests are nonexistent at the moment.
+Sorry.

 > There are currently no tests.
 Please don't hurt me.

 ### Running end-to-end tests